 If you have a dishwasher make sure to empty it before your guests arrive.
-Throughout the night place dirty dishes, crockery and pots and pans into it and then once full, pop it on.
+Throughout the night place dirty dishes, crockery, pots, and pans into it, and then once full, pop it on.
 By the end of the evening, all your dirty dishes will be clean and ready to use again.

 Remember to have fun

 Don’t get stressed out.
 Stay calm and have a nice time.
 Between serving food and preparing cocktails, it can be easy to forget that you are meant to be enjoying time with your friends.

 If you struggle to keep on top of everything, you could always enlist one or two of the guests to help you out.
 As long as everyone has a good time, it’s unlikely they will mind.